-Factmata Acquired by Cision
+Factmata acquired by Cision

 In November 2022, global communications and media intelligence group Cision acquired London-based AI narrative-monitoring business Factmata in a deal advised by CapEQ.